Anonymous-Ethical-Hackers/bot-of-glory/README.md

 this code will and may have issues and bugs

 this code will not longer being updated as i am working on anther bot "Ethi"

+and the shop dose not work I suggest turning it in to a hybrid group instead